alexwang-data/Luxury-Housing-and-the-Geography-of-Inequality-in-New-York-City/README.md

 setwd("/Users/USER/Desktop/FOLDER")
 ```

-When running the code, the associated visualizations and tables will be automatically saved to the folder created on your desktop.<br>
+When running the code, the associated visualizations and tables will be automatically saved to the folder linked to the working directory.<br>

 You can disregard this by skipping:<br>
 ```r